 Setting faster looptime isn’t going to make you a better pilot overnight.
 Only practice and tuning is going to do that.
 I have flown the KISS flight controller which runs at 1kHz, and with the tune I had the quad feels as locked in as I want it to be.
 I have also tried 8kHz on the Betaflight F3 and despite the quad flies very responsively, I had to soft mount the motors to reduce oscillations.

 Not long ago, “unsynced motor update speed” was made possible, to allow motor update faster than Gyro/Looptime up to 32KHz.

-When motor update rate is faster than looptime, we can expect the same value would be written to the motors repeatedly.
+When motor update rate is faster than looptime, we can expect the same value to be written to the motors repeatedly.
 Some argue this is useless work and doesn’t bring any benefit.

-There is no exhaustive data to support if this is of any advantage of running faster motor update rate.
+There is no exhaustive data to support if this is of any advantage to running faster motor update rate.
 However here is one of the reasons why I think it can be beneficial doing so.
-Because of the analog signal protocols we use in our FC/ESC, noise can get into the system and affect the inaccuracy of values sent to the motors.
+Because of the analog signal protocols we use in our FC/ESC (such as Multishot), noise can get into the system and affect the inaccuracy of values sent to the motors.
 By writing to the motors faster, we might be able to increase the accuracy of the value we want to write to the motors.